alkismavridis/mathasm/README.md

 ### What is a statement?
 Is it not the same as a sentence?
 Is it not a collection of symbols?
 Not quite.
-A MathAsm Statement is a pair of sentences.
+A MathAsm Statement is a **pair of sentences**.
 Two sentences bound together.
 Every axiom and every theorem in MathAsm is exactly that: a pair of sentences.
 One sentence on its own is useless according to MathAsm.
 Only pairs can function.
 Lets call those sentences **left part** and **right part** of the statement.

 ### What does this pairing mean?
 Here is where the key point of MathAsm.
-A statement defines a pair of sentences which can replace each other.
+A statement defines a pair of sentences **which can replace each other**.
 The left can replace the right and be replaced by the right.
-Like you can replace the sentence (4/2) with the sentence (8/4), and vice versa.
+Like you can replace the sentence (1+1) with the sentence (3-1), and vice versa.
 Those two would be a statement, probably a theorem in the theory of Arithmetic.

-So, based on this statement, you could transform the sentence (5 - (4/2)) into (5 - (8/4)).
+So, based on this statement, you could transform the sentence (5 - (1+1)) into (5 - (3-1)).

+According to MathAsm, replacing stuff with other stuff is the core functionality of all mathematics.
+This is how new information is produced by combining existing information.
-Replacing stuff with other stuff is how mathematics work according to MathAsm.
-We just have to  define which stuff may replace which stuff.
+We just have to define which stuff may replace which stuff and then use these rules to produce our theorems.

 ### Sounds good.
 So, are we done?